jointheleague/Frogger/README.md

-Project Description
+#Project Description

-This progect is inspired by the classical arcade game Frogger.
-This project will allow novice programmers create a simple game with the processing program.
+This project is inspired by the classical arcade game Frogger.
+This project will allow novice programmers create a simple game with the Processing program.